Sealed State and Unseal

 Automatic unseal

-Once you restore KMS access (re-grant the IAM permission, re-enable the key, resolve the network partition), KnoxCall polls every 30 seconds.
-The tenant unseals automatically on the next successful unwrap — no manual action required.
+Once you restore KMS access (re-grant the IAM permission, re-enable the key, resolve the network partition), the tenant clears its sealed flag lazily, on the next successful unwrap — no manual action required.
+There is no background poller: the sealed flag is cleared the next time KnoxCall has to unwrap that tenant’s master key (the next cache miss), which is driven by agent traffic rather than a fixed timer.
+If no traffic arrives, use the manual unseal endpoint below to force it immediately.
 Thebyok.kms.unseal action is logged when the tenant comes back up.

 Manual unseal via API